bleech/flynt-docs/content/guide/components/server-side-logic.md

 ## Using Features and Utils

 Flynt comes with a range of features and utility functions.
-To use any of them within a component, you must only `use` the feature or utility at the top of the `functions.php` file, below the component namespace.
+To use any of them within a component, you must `use` the feature or utility at the top of the `functions.php` file, below the component namespace.

 Features are always namespaced with `Flynt\Features`.